 Forget the traditional New Year’s resolutions of losing weight, eating healthier, and being more organized.
-Guest poster Rebecca Whittenberger sets her sights on a group of employees with a less positive plan: They want to push their boss out the door in 2013.
+Guest poster Rebecca Whittenberger sets her sights on a group of employees with a less positive plan: They want to push their boss out the door in the new year.

 Whittenberger cites a recent article on the CNN Money website that says 2% of participants in a recent poll claim their top goal for the New Year is helping their boss get sacked.
 The survey was conducted by job and career site Glassdoor.com.